 Craig is an occupational therapist (OT) in an elementary school who wants to provide contextually based services, but he doesn’t know where to begin.
 He uses the CBIS Model to get started.

-Information Exchange: Craig and Ms. Lewis, a teacher, both worked with Daniel, a third-grader with dyslexia and developmental coordination disorder.
-Craig told Ms. Lewis that his occupational therapy evaluation showed Daniel has difficulty visually following a line of print; Craig had been using a colored index card during his occupational therapy sessions to help him follow along in a book.
+Information Exchange: Craig scheduled a time to collaborate with Ms. Lewis, a teacher, working with a student that Craig has been working with for the past 4 weeks.
+Daniel is a third-grader with dyslexia and developmental coordination disorder.
+Craig told Ms. Lewis that Daniel’s occupational therapy evaluation showed Daniel has difficulty visually following a line of print; Craig had been using a colored index card during his occupational therapy sessions to helpDaniel follow along in a book.
 Craig added he has been highlighting spaces on worksheets to help Daniel adjust the size and spacing of his responses, another area identified through the evaluation to be challenging for Daniel.
-Craig asked Ms. Lewis if Daniel had been using these strategies in class.
-Ms. Lewis reported he was not, although she reinforced the strategies Craig shared with her.
-She wished she had more time to instruct Daniel during her literacy lessons, but she had too many other students.
+Craig indicated that Daniel was independent using these strategies when he comes to the occupational therapy room, and asked Ms. Lewis if Daniel had been using these strategies in class.
+Ms. Lewis reported he was not.
+Clearly, Daniel was not generalizing the skills acquired outside of the classroom, into his natural environment.

 Explore Context: Craig used the Person–Environment–Occupation Model (Law et al., 1996) to guide his practice.
 He observed Daniel several times in the classroom and computer lab, noting behavior and function skills.
 When the teacher asked for volunteers to read, Daniel avoided eye contact.
 He would not allow anyone to see his written work.
 Daniel did not use the strategies he had been taught in the therapy room.
 In the computer lab, Daniel was able to use a mouse effectively; however, he typed very slowly, with multiple errors.